What You Don’t Know About Air Quality

 Clean Your Home to Reduce Irritants

 The most straightforward method of reducing these irritants in your home is to keep it clean.
 Sweep and vacuum regularly to get rid of dust particles, pet dander, pollen, and more.
 Always choose a vacuum that includes a HEPA filter for the best results.
-Mop afterward, as mopping will pick up leftover dust.
+Mop afterward, as mopping will pick up the leftover dust.

 Indoor Air Filters Make a Difference